Is GDS Holdings (GDS) Too Good to Be True? A Comprehensive Analy

 Value-focused investors are always on the hunt for stocks that are priced below their intrinsic value.
 One such stock that merits attention is GDS Holdings Ltd (GDS, Financial).
-The stock, which is currently priced at 10.99, recorded a gain of 4.47% in a day and a 3-month increase of 1.28%.
-The stock's fair valuation is $48.46, as indicated by its GF Value.
+The stock, which is currently priced at 10.61, recorded a gain of 3.51% in a day and a 3-month decrease of 0.09%.
+The stock's fair valuation is $48.53, as indicated by its GF Value.

 The GF Value represents the current intrinsic value of a stock derived from our exclusive method.
 The GF Value Line on our summary page gives an overview of the fair value that the stock should be traded at.
 It is calculated based on three factors: historical multiples (PE Ratio, PS Ratio, PB Ratio and Price-to-Free-Cash-Flow) that the stock has traded at, GuruFocus adjustment factor based on the company's past returns and growth, and future estimates of the business performance.